National Bowel Screening Programme

 Click here for information on what you can do to help reduce your risk of developing bowel cancer.

 When it is your turn to be screened you will be sent an invitation letter, a consent form and a free bowel screening test kit.
-You'll receive your first invitation within two years of the programme starting in your area.
-Click here to find out when your District Health Board is expected to join the National Bowel Screening Programme.
+You will be sent a free bowel screening kit every two years until you turn 75.
 To find out more about why regular bowel cancer screening is important, click here.
 For more information about the bowel screening test, click here

 When it is your turn to be screened you will be sent an invitation letter, a consent form and a free bowel screening test kit.
-You'll receive your first invitation within two years of the programme starting in your area.
-Click here to find out when your District Health Board is expected to join the National Bowel Screening Programme.
+You will be sent a free bowel screening kit every two years until you turn 75.
 To find out more about why regular bowel cancer screening is important, click here.
 For more information about the bowel screening test, click here

 To find out more about why regular bowel cancer screening is important, click here.